CS455-Project/CS455-Assignment-1/logs.md

 - Created Test Project
 - Organised project into src and test
 - Modified the yaml file to run tests automatically and fail the deployment on test case failure
+- Installed Coverlet and used it to generate test coverage report

 **Challenges Faced:**
 - Figuring out adding a project reference to a test project took a while
 - Ordering of the functionalities in the yaml file.
+- glibc error with running `reportgenerator` in linux device, ran in the windows machine as resort

 **Solutions or Workarounds:**
 - Used an online blog to understand setup --> https://blog.openreplay.com/how-to--unit-testing-blazor-apps/

 ---

 ## Summary

 **Milestone Achieved:**
 1. Game Ready to Play Locally.
 2. Game Deployed using GitHub Pages.

-**Remaining Milestones:**
-1. Integerate Code Linters.
-2. Unit Testing.
 3. Automated Testing During Deployment.
 4. Code Quality and Test Report.
+5. Integerate Code Linters.

+**Remaining Milestones:**
+1. Unit Testing.
-5. Instructions page for the Game.
+2. Instructions page for the Game.
-6. Choice of Code Quality Metrics.
+3. Choice of Code Quality Metrics.

 ---